johanngan/pmd-bot/dynamicinfo/README.md

 - `yPosition`: The trap's _y_ position in the dungeon
 - `isRevealed`: Flag for whether or not the trap is revealed to the player
 - `trapType`: The [trap ID](../codes/trap.lua)
+- `isTriggerableByTeam`: Whether or not the trap will trigger when a team member steps on it
-- `isActive`: Flag for whether or not the trap is active
+- `isTriggerableByEnemies`: Whether or not the trap will trigger when an enemy steps on it

 ## Refreshing
 A lot of the dungeon state model uses caching, so that the bot doesn't need to reload the entire dungeon state every turn.
 Information to be reloaded every turn is designated in `stateinfo.reloadEveryTurn()`, while information to be reloaded only once per floor is designated in `stateinfo.reloadEveryFloor()`.